uadmin/uadmin-docs/_build/html/_sources/system_reference.rst.txt

 * **Pending OTP** - If the user has not verifying the OTP in the login
 * **Expires On** -  This is when the cookie will expire.

 Let’s open our app to see how these things work.
-Login your account using “admin” as username and password.
+Login your account using "admin” as username and password.

 .. image:: api/assets/loginformadmin.png
    :align: center